noiseprotocol/noisesocket_spec/noisesocket.md

  * **Acceptance**:  The responder sends a NoiseSocket handshake message containing the next handshake message in the initial Noise protocol.
 The `negotiation_data` field must be empty.

- * **Change protocol and send fallback message**: The responder sends a NoiseSocket handshake message containing a handshake message from a new Noise protocol, different from the initial Noise protocol.
+ * **Switch protocol**: The responder sends a NoiseSocket handshake message containing a handshake message from a new Noise protocol (typically a fallback protocol), different from the initial Noise protocol.
 The `negotiation_data` field must be non-empty.
 The `noise_message` field must be non-empty.

- * **Change protocol and send reinitialization request**: The responder requests the initiator to send a NoiseSocket handshake message containing a handshake message from a new Noise protocol, different from the initial Noise protocol.
+ * **Retry request**: The responder requests the initiator to send a NoiseSocket handshake message containing a handshake message from a new Noise protocol, different from the initial Noise protocol.
 The `negotiation_data` field must be non-empty.
 The `noise_message` field must be empty.

-The initiator's first `negotiation_data` field must indicate the initial Noise protocol and what other Noise protocols the initiator can support.
+The initiator's first `negotiation_data` field must indicate the initial Noise protocol and what other Noise protocols the initiator can support for the switch and retry cases.
 How this is encoded is up to the application.

 If the responder's first `negotiation_data` field is empty, then the initial protocol was accepted.
-If the field is non-empty, it must encode values that distinguish betwen the "explicit rejection", "fallback", and "reinitialization request" cases.
+If the field is non-empty, it must encode values that distinguish betwen the "explicit rejection", "switch", and "retry" cases.
 In the first case, the `negotiation_data` must encode an error message.
-In the latter two cases, the `negotiation_data` must encode the Noise protocol the initiator should fallback to or reinitialize with.
+In the latter two cases, the `negotiation_data` must encode the Noise protocol the initiator should switch to or retry with.

 When the initiator receives the first NoiseSocket response message, and for all later handshake messages received by both parties, the only options are silent rejection, explicit rejection, or acceptance.

 Example negotiation flows:

- * It's easy for the responder to change symmetric crypto options using a fallback protocol.
-For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can fallback to `Noise_XX+fallback_25519_ChaChaPoly_BLAKE2s`.
+ * It's easy for the responder to change symmetric crypto options by switching to a fallback protocol.
+For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can switch to `Noise_XX+fallback_25519_ChaChaPoly_BLAKE2s`.
 This reuses the ephemeral public key from the initiator's initial message.

- * If the initiator attempts 0-RTT encryption that the responder fails to decrypt, the responder can use a fallback protocol.
+ * If the initiator attempts 0-RTT encryption that the responder fails to decrypt, the responder can also switch to a fallback protocol.
 For example, if the initial Noise protocol is `Noise_IK_25519_AESGCM_SHA256`, the responder can fallback to `Noise_XX+fallback_25519_AESGCM_SHA256`.
 This reuses the ephemeral public key from the initiator's initial message.

- * If the responder wants to use a DH function that the initiator supports but did not send an ephemeral public key for, in the initial message, then the responder might need to request reinitialization.
-For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can request reinitialization to `Noise_XX_448_AESGCM_SHA256`, causing the initiator to respond with a NoiseSocket message containing the initial message from the `Noise_XX` pattern with a Curve448 ephemeral public key.
+ * If the responder wants to use a DH function that the initiator supports but did not send an ephemeral public key for, in the initial message, then the responder might need to request a retry.
+For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can request retry with `Noise_XX_448_AESGCM_SHA256`, causing the initiator to respond with a NoiseSocket message containing the initial message from the `Noise_XX` pattern with a Curve448 ephemeral public key.